fivethreeo/FreeCAD-Steel_Frame/README.md

 ==================================================================
 in FreeCAD 0.16 go to Macro-->Macros
 Hit the Create Button
-Copy and paste the macro code
+Copy and paste the code from the file Steel_Frame_Creator.py

 ==================================================================
 Operating Instruccions: